 Choose either a light lunch or a Champagne cream tea, served from 12pm- 5pm for residents of the hotel in the Palm Court Lounge.

 The Palm Court Lounge by day – The Cocktail Club by night.
 This wonderful 1930s cocktail bar has welcomed legendary guests from all over the world to south Devon – including some of the 20th century’s most important cultural figures including Churchill, Eisenhower and Wallis Simpson.
 The perfect place to visit to enjoy a pre-dinner glass of fizz, cocktail or a selection of other beverages.

 The Palm Court Bar is now reserved in the evening for pre-dinner drinks for resident Ballroom diners.

 Built in 1336, The Pilchard Inn has been quenching the inhabitants of Devon’s thirst for over 700 years.
 First serving fishermen who lived on the island and surrounding mainland shores, then smugglers and wreckers who lured ships onto the western rocks, and now hotel guests and the public.

 Café takeaway – Open daily 10.30am-5pm for hot or cold drinks and snacks.
 Outdoor seating is available on a first come first served basis.

 Pilchard Inn – Open Monday – Sunday, 6pm-9pm for drinks.

 The Pilchard Inn is dog friendly.

 Sunday Lunch service will resume in the very near future.

-By the 1930s Burgh Island had become one of the most popular hotels of it’s time.
+By the 1930s Burgh Island had become one of the most popular hotels of its time.
 Improvements and additions to the hotel were made during the 1930s, including the addition of The Captain’s Cabin, literally the captain’s cabin of HMS Ganges, a warship built in 1821.
-Used as a lovely private dining space for small parties.
+The Captain’s Cabin forms part of The Nettlefold seafood restaurant and can also be used as a private dining room for small parties.